Yuzhen Lu

 See the GRA position (in English).
 See the GRA position (in Chinese).

 In additon, I also have Postdoc positions focusing on real-time machine vision system development for in-orchard and postharvest applications.
-The position can be started in Fall/Spring 2024 (for an intial one year with possibility of extension).
+The position can be started in Spring/Summer/Fall 2024 (for an intial one year with possibility of extension).
 Qualifications for this position include demonstrated experience in machine/computer vision, sensors and control, software-hardware integration, and strong publication records in engineering journals.

-See the Postdoc position .
+See the Postdoc position.

 Contact